Sardhendu/self-driving-vehicle/src/particle_filter/readme.md

 ### Idea:
 ------------------
-The idea of the particle filter is to generate many-many points in **map-frame** and importance weight particles whose distance to each landmark in map-frame matches the distance of vehicle to landmarks in vehicle frame. **Another way to think of it**, is to think of particles as random transformation with translation and rotation values (x, y, theta).
-We use all the transformation to transform the landmark observation (fetched using sensors) from vehicle-frame to map-frame.
-Finally we provide higher weights to transformations that minimize the distance of landmark-car in vehicle-frame and landmark-car in map-frame
+The idea is pretty simple, think of generating 100's of point that represents particle in *map-frame*.
+Think of these particles as transformation vectors with (x,y=translation, theta=orientation) to transform observation from vehicle-frame to map-frame.
+Use these transformations/particles to transform landmarks location from *vehicle-frame* to *map-frame*.
+Provide high weights to the particle/transformations that matches the car-lankmark distance using real-world landmark data and transformed landmark data.
+Particle closest to the vehicle/car would have higher weights.

 ### Frame:
 ----------------
     * Map Frame:
        - Particles
-       - Landmarks
+       - Landmarks position
     * Vehicle Frame:
        - Sensor data
           - Current vechicle position